adedomin/independent-study/indep-study.md

 ------------------

 AutomateJS has a few advantages over other tools in its space.
-Being made with composable modules and the power of NodeJS module system,
+Being made with composable modules and the power of NodeJS module system.
+It also offers a new feature, the ability to control the flow of execution.

+Unlike all of the tools in the space, jscomposer allows for AutomateJS to control the order of execution.
+Most other tools use pre-tasks, post-tasks and task segregation.
+However, this doesn't always work for all dependency related issues. jscomposer provides features like the serial module which means that the modules in it must be executed in order.
+The parallel module does the opposite allowing for tasks to be executed in any order.

 In terms of Ansible, AutomateJS makes it easier to create modules.
 As shown earlier, to make a valid module, it just has to implement a very basic function.